al3xandr3/al3xandr3.github.io/_posts/2013-06-20-data-visualization-techniques.md

-## Put it into perspective
+## Put it into perspective, add context

 Lets say some process had a significant speed improvement, measure in milliseconds, for example the speed of a web page loading, sometimes just giving out the number might no be ideal, because is hard for an audience to fully grasp its significance, milliseconds are small and many people don't often manipulate them.
 (And to be fair this is equally useful technique for analysts also, to be sink in the change size.)

 Is often useful to put it into perspective.

-For example: "The speed improvement was in the same order as having Husain Bolt going instead at speed of a cheeta"
+For example: "The speed improvement was in the same order as having Husein Bolt going instead at speed of a cheetah"

 Caveat: Be sure to make valid enough comparisons.
 Some things are just not the same.

-## Rates Caveats
+## Rates Caveat

 Rates are excellent to use in general, as a relative measure (instead of absolute) to measure progression over time, use for comparison to other rates, etc...